How You Can Help

 Seeing smoky exhaust pouring out of tailpipes is rare these days.
 But that doesn’t mean gas-powered vehicles are emissions-free.

-That pollution adds up, making life more difficult for thousands of local children and adults with breathing problems.
-It also makes it harder for Louisville to meet the EPA’s air pollution standards, which have gotten tighter in recent years.
+Pollution adds up, making life more difficult for thousands of local children and adults with breathing problems.
+It also makes it harder for Louisville to meet the Environmental Protection Agency’s (EPA) air pollution standards, which have gotten tighter in recent years.

 Idling occurs when a vehicle’s engine is running, but the vehicle is not moving.
 Whether you’re picking up the kids at school or grabbing coffee at the drive-through, your idling engine is polluting the air.
 It is easy to prevent idling.
 Just follow the 10-second rule.
 Count to ten, car off then!

 - Comfort and convenience

 - When it is too hot or too cold to sit in a car that is turned off

 - In order to operate onboard equipment powered by the main engine

 - Powering HVAC and onboard accessories during mandatory rest periods for truck drivers

 - Warming up a vehicle in your driveway